 Bankrolling Your Wedding Without Bankrupting Your Future

-According to a recent story in The Washington Post, couples who take out a “wedding loan” (a personal loan that’s used to pay for wedding expenses) from online lender Earnest borrow an average of $16,000.
-The money can help cover the many wedding-related expenses that lead the average wedding to cost around $30,000.
+According to a story in The Washington Post, couples who take out a “wedding loan” (a personal loan that’s used to pay for wedding expenses) from online lender Earnest borrow an average of $16,000.
+The money can help cover the many wedding-related expenses that lead the average wedding to cost around $20,000.
+(The average was $30,000 before the pandemic.)

 “One thing that’s had an impact on folks spending so much on their wedding is social media,” says etiquette and wedding expert Elaine Swann.
 She’s helped many couples prepare for their weddings and has observed how trends and etiquette have changed over time.
 “People are choosing to have destination weddings or more elaborate weddings so that they can talk about it… People are staging their weddings to get likes.”